mobily-enterprises/es6-dev-server/README.md

 This module serves ES6 modules ensuring node resolution via the node algorithm.
 Express middleware included.

+Resolution is done via the node algorithm, but letting "module" or "jsnext" fields in package.json take precedence over "main".

 ## Usage as a stand alone server

 You can use es6-dev-server as a server: